savetheclocktower/pulsar-tree-sitter-tools/README.md

 Tools for writing [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) grammars in Pulsar.

-**IMPORTANT:** Currently only works on the [experimental tree-sitter modernization branch](https://github.com/savetheclocktower/pulsar/tree/tree-sitter-hell).
+**IMPORTANT:** Currently only works on Pulsar v1.106.0 and up, and only with the `core.useExperimentalModernTreeSitter` setting enabled.

 <img width="1304" alt="tree-sitter-tools screenshot" src="https://user-images.githubusercontent.com/3450/235327463-81e1cb14-f34c-4f2d-bc0f-dcfeb4816d16.png">

 ## Inspector

-The Tree-sitter inspector pane is an enhanced version of the [tree-sitter playground](https://tree-sitter.github.io/tree-sitter/playground).
+The Tree-sitter inspector pane is an enhanced version of the [Tree-sitter playground](https://tree-sitter.github.io/tree-sitter/playground).

 When inside of a buffer using a modern-tree-sitter grammar, run the **Tree Sitter Inspector: Open Inspector For Editor** command.
-A pane will open on the right side showing a representation of the editor’s tree-sitter tree.
+A pane will open on the right side showing a representation of the editor’s Tree-sitter tree.

 Here’s what you can do: